hduyker/funda-list/README.md

 information given isn't called by sending it a SOAP XML message, but with something which leans towards a REST API, but isn't quite that either), I instead turn to the JSON version (Chrome + JSON Formatter plugin).

+For the requested functionality, only a few fields are relevant: Id (to uniquely identify an Object), MakelaarId and MakelaarNaam.

 One thing I notice is that while you can set any page size in the request, and the `Paging` block at the end reacts accordingly, the call never returns more than 25 `Objects` at a time (it will return smaller pages just fine).
 Which means the "lazy" way of grabbing the data (do an initial call for pagesize 1, note the total amount